Forensics-Lab/ReadFS/readme.md

 Erlangen-Nuremberg.
 Please feel free to go and read their amazing paper here -> https://doi.org/10.25593/issn.2191-5008/CS-2019-05

 # Current capabilities
 - The ability to correctly parse and output information from the following:
     - Boot sector
     - Superblock
     - Checkpoint
     - Nodes

+# Updates
+- Container Allocator, Block Reference Count, Integrity State tables don't show the right offsets, I'll have to look into it.
+The rest of the tables found in the checkpoint have the right offset.

 # Usage